BosEriko/dotfiles/markdown/readme/vivaldi.md

 ## Update your settings
 ### Uncheck
-- Uncheck "Use Native Window"
+- Use Native Window
-- Uncheck "use Animation"
+- Use Animation
 ### Check
-- Check "Open Settings in a Tab"
+- Open Settings in a Tab
 ### Set
-- Set "Tab Bar Position on Bottom"
+- Tab Bar Position on Bottom
-- Set as default browser
+- As default browser

-- Sync it
+## Note
+Be sure to sync it!